 Research students welcome on topics relating to social theories of practice; infrastructures and institutions of everyday consumption, climate change and issues of energy and water demand; design, materiality, technology studies and research policy.

 I welcome research students and have supervised 22 students researching in a range of substantive areas.
 I am especially interested in students researching how policy is done in locations of practice and also in how care is done in practice.
 I have worked with several care practitioners seeking research qualifications.
 I am interested in and have expertise in qualitative research including ethnography, participant observation, interviews, and textual analysis in the form of detailed case studies.
-In particular I am interested in research that seeks to articulate and to appreciate the work of practice of programmes, policies, interventions, systems and guidelines.
+I am keen to work with stduents and collaborators to articulate and to appreciate the work of practice of care interventions, programmes, policies, technologies, systems and guidelines.

 I welcome PhD applicants in most areas of social inequalities: including projects on social class, migrants, refugees and borders, racism, sexism, welfare reform and social policy, disability.
 I am interested in decolonial approaches to social questions and problems, including historical sociological approaches.
 I am happy to supervise theoretical, qualitative sociological or cultural studies projects.
 Applicants should be enthusiastic, self-motivated, well-organised and have a strong academic track record.

 I welcome applications from prospective students in all areas of my research, including:

 Environment-society relations, especially using the theoretical resources of Science and Technology Studies (STS);